 To function effectively in markets, small-scale producers, microentrepreneurs, and small- and medium-sized business owners need access to reliable high-quality products and services.
 Women, youth, ethnic minorities and other marginalized groups are often overlooked by service providers who do not view them as viable market segments.
 MEDA raises awareness and incentivizes service providers to pilot new products and services with target communities, resulting in successful models for inclusive value chains.

 Building Enabling Environments

 People’s abilities to interact positively in different market spheres are largely determined by invisible structures such as social and gender norms, cultural traditions and customary laws.
-MEDA promotes equality, inclusivity and diversity at the household, community, business and government levels.
-We innovate and apply context-appropriate social engagement models.
-For example: building support among community leaders and turning gatekeepers into advocates; involving men and boys as gender champions; and encouraging dialogue throughout the various spheres of engagement.
+MEDA promotes equality, inclusivity and diversity at the household, community, business and government levels by innovating and apply context-appropriate social engagement models.
+For example: using the GEM framework with the private sector to make markets more inclusive; building support among community leaders and turning gatekeepers into advocates; involving men and boys as gender champions; and encouraging dialogue throughout various spheres of engagement.

 Greater agency improves people’s ability to take advantage of offered products and services including finance, inputs, information and market linkages.
 MEDA complements technical training and business support with strategies for developing soft skills, from confidence building and networking to negotiation and decision-making.

 MEDA's gender equality model seeks to empower excluded populations by providing access to markets and services.
 A holistic approach to gender equality includes women, youth and men.
 By creating enabling environment solutions at all levels, MEDA improves access to sustainable products and services for greater agency.